acollamati/starchat-doc/docs/index.md

 * _conjunction_:  if the evaluation of the expressions it contains is normalized, and they can be seen as probabilities of them being true, this is the probability that all the expressions are all true (`P(A)*P(B)`)
 * _disjunction_:  as above, the probability that at least one is true (`1-(1-P(A))*(1-P(B))`)
 * _max_: takes the max score of returned by the expression arguments
+* _reinfConjunction_: conjuction which uses a 1.1 value instead of 1 as boolean true

 ### Technical corner: `expressions`